How Many Bank Accounts Does a Family Really Need?

 The Weekly Financial Check-In

-- Minutes 1-5: Open your aggregation app.
-Review all account balances.
-Flag any unexpected
+- Minutes 1-5: Open your aggregation app and review all account balances.
+Flag anything unexpected.

-transactions. - Minutes 5-10: Review upcoming auto-pay bills.
-Ensure sufficient funds in the joint checking
+- Minutes 5-10: Review upcoming auto-pay bills and confirm joint checking has enough to cover them.

-account. - Minutes 10-15: Review progress toward savings goals (vacation fund, emergency fund, etc.).
+- Minutes 10-15: Check progress toward savings goals โ vacation fund, emergency fund, and the rest.

-- Minutes 15-20: Discuss any upcoming large expenses with your partner.
-Adjust transfer amounts
+- Minutes 15-20: Talk through any upcoming large expenses with your partner and adjust transfer amounts if needed.

-This weekly ritual replaces the stressful end-of-month scramble with calm, proactive financial management.
+This weekly ritual replaces the stressful end-of-month scramble with a short, calm, proactive check that catches problems while they’re still small.

 Common Mistakes to Avoid